Rushton Triangular Lodge

 More than just the building's shape is meant to convey Tresham's beliefs; everything about this extraordinary building is symbolic, from the triangular shape to the use of the trefoil window designs, which were also used by Tresham to represent his family.

-Everything revolves around the number 3 and its multiples.
+Everything revolves around the number three and its multiples.
 The sides are 33.33 feet long, or one-third of 100 feet.
 It is three stories high and has three windows per side.
 There are three gables on each side.

 Above the entrance door is a Latin inscription reading 'Tres Testimonium Dant', a Biblical quotation from the Gospel of St John which translates roughly as 'there are three that give witness'.
 But, as with everything about the Triangular Lodge, even this inscription has multiple meanings; it is also a joke upon the fact that Tresham's wife always called him by the nickname 'Good Tres'.